marinoandrea/hangman-cli/README.md

 ### Scope

-There is one software product: the hangman game.
+In this project, there is one software product: the hangman game.
 This product performs the interaction with the Player and the management of a game.
 The hangman game does not make use of a leaderboard or any other statistics not required for a game instance.
 In addition, the game can only be played on one machine and the game product does not make use of any kind of network communication.

-The goal of the hangman game product is to provide an application to play the similar named game.
+The goal of the hangman game product is to provide an application to play the similarly named game.

 ### Intended Audience and Reading Suggestions